Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

 \subsection{Main results}

-In this paper, we study homological mirror symmetry for log Calabi-Yau orbifold surfaces, building on earlier work of \cite{hacking_homological_2023} pertaining to smooth log Calabi-Yau surfaces.
-The main objects of study are a class of log Calabi-Yau orbifold surfaces that we call \textit{effective} (Definition \ref{def:effectivelogcy}).
-These are the surfaces which can be constructed by taking a smooth log Calabi-Yau pair $(Y,D)$ with $D\in |-K_Y|$ a reduced nodal curve, contracting disjoint chains $\mathcal{E}_i=\bigcup E_{i,j}$ of rational curve components $\mathbb{P}^1\simeq E_{i,j}\subset D$ satisfying $E_{i,j}^2\leq -2$ and considering the resulting surface with cyclic quotient singularities as an orbifold.
-This produces a different compactification $(\mathcal{X}, D^{orb})$ of the same open Calabi-Yau variety $U=Y\setminus D = \mathcal{X}\setminus D^{orb}$.
+In this paper, we study homological mirror symmetry for log Calabi-Yau orbifold surfaces, building on earlier work of \cite{hacking_homological_2023} on smooth log Calabi-Yau surfaces.
+The main objects of study are a class of log Calabi-Yau orbifold surfaces which we call \textit{effective} (Definition \ref{def:effectivelogcy}): these are the projective rational surfaces with isolated cyclic orbifold points which admit an effective anticanonical nodal stacky cycle $\mathcal{D}$ whose singular set contains all of the orbifold points of $\mathcal{X}$.
+Equivalently, these are the surfaces which can be constructed by taking a smooth log Calabi-Yau pair $(Y,D)$ with $D\in |-K_Y|$ a reduced nodal curve, contracting disjoint chains $\mathcal{E}_i=\bigcup E_{i,j}$ of rational curve components $\mathbb{P}^1\simeq E_{i,j}\subset D$ satisfying $E_{i,j}^2\leq -2$ and considering the resulting surface with cyclic quotient singularities as an orbifold.
+This produces a different compactification $(\mathcal{X}, \mathcal{D})$ of the same open Calabi-Yau variety $U=Y\setminus D = \mathcal{X}\setminus \mathcal{D}$.